godotengine/godot-docs/classes/class_arraymesh.rst

 Description
 -----------

 The ``ArrayMesh`` is used to construct a :ref:`Mesh<class_Mesh>` by specifying the attributes as arrays.

-The most basic example is the creation of a single triangle
+The most basic example is the creation of a single triangle:

 ::